Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In the late stage, Alzheimer’s can cause severe problems with memory, judgment, and other skills.
 Help is needed with nearly every aspect of daily life.

-Medications are a key part of treatment.
+Medicines are a key part of treatment.
 Some types can help slow the progression of symptoms, such as memory loss.
 Others can help ease mood, behavior, and sleep problems.
+These medicines work for some people but not all.

 Activity and exercise are good for body and mind.
 They may even help slow the progression of the disease.
 Simple, repetitive activities are good choices.

-Regular doctor visits help keep track of symptoms and overall health.
+Regular healthcare provider visits help keep track of symptoms and overall health.